anurag8773/Login_Signup_Django/README.md

 - Robust user authentication with password hashing for security.
 - User-friendly interfaces for registration and login processes.
 - Customized dashboards for patients and doctors upon successful login.
-- Doctor's access to patient information and appointment details.
-- Patient access to personal medical records and the ability to schedule appointments.

 ## Requirements